fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12c.md

     container_name: hello-front-dev # This will name the container hello-front-dev
 ```

-With this configuration, _docker compose up_ can run the application in development mode.
+With this configuration, _docker compose -f docker-compose.dev.yml up_ can run the application in development mode.
 You don't even need Node installed to develop it!

 **Note** we shall use the name <i>docker-compose.dev.yml</i> for development environment compose files, and the default name <i>docker-compose.yml</i> otherwise.